-The pilots' role.--Only 5 of the 14 flightcrews voluntarily provided braking action reports to the tower or ground controllers.
-The first flight to land after the runway was reopened was a Piedmont B-727, and the crew reported braking as "fair to Poor."
+e g The pilots' role.--Only 5 of the 14 flightcrews voluntarily provided braking action reports to the tower or ground controllers.
+The first flight to land after the runway was reopened was a Piedmont B-727, and the crew reported braking as "fair to poor."
 Nearly an hour later, at 1849, the pilot of a landing B-747 also reported the braking to be "fair to poor."
-Thereafter, at 1858, the pilot of a landing DC-8 reported braking as "poor to nil, II at 1903, the pilot of a departing L-1011 reported difficulties in achieving runway alignment because of the slippery conditions; at 1925, the pilot of a e with oble ms ginning t r ned in system uxiliary AT/SC' .ne was mes of system ld have h at the veather ground landing; ground pproach ; AT/SC .rplane's ie after crossed owever, airplane landing B-727 reported braking action as "poor;" and 3 minutes later, the pilot of a landing DC-10 reported "poor" braking action.
+Thereafter, at 1858, the pilot of a landing DC-8 reported braking as "poor to nil;" at 1903, the pilot of a departing L-1011 reported difficulties in achieving runway alignment because of the slippery conditions; at 1925, the pilot of a landing DC-10 reported braking action.
 This last report was made only 8 minutes before Flight 30H landed.